BCSM/BCSM_SGX/README.md

 This implementation focuses on the cryptographic functions rather than the remote attestation, the latter of which is not implemented because the application for a IAS-approved certificate is pending.

+For symmetric encryption and signature scheme, we use the standard API provided by Baidu's Rust SGX SDK.
+For asymetric encryption, there is no library available.
+So we combine *compute_shared_dhkey* function from *sgx_tcrypto* lib and *derive_key* fucntion from *sgx_tdh* lib to achieve the ECC public key encryption scheme.

 ## Installation
 Readers should build the execution environment following the instructions of [rust-sgx-sdk](https://github.com/baidu/rust-sgx-sdk).